EquinoxOpenLibraryInitiative/equinox-theme-vufind/README.md

 # equinox-theme-vufind
-Custom Equinox theme for VuFind
+Custom Equinox theme for VuFind.

+Originally developed by Gregg Mckee as an adaptation of the stock `bootstrap3` theme.

-To install, copy the equinox directory to $VUFIND\_HOME/themes/
+To install, copy the `equinox` directory to `$VUFIND\_HOME/themes/`

 # TODO
 1. Finish hooking up search home page to use channels instead of static images